Feng shui – the Chinese art of placement. An interview with Jan Cisek, London-based expert in feng shui by Susan Norman

 I decided it was time to know more, so I asked Jan for an interview.

 Question: Feng shui is ‘the Chinese art of placement’.
-Jan, you’re from Poland, what makes you an expert in feng shui?
+Jan, you’re from Zamosc, Poland, what makes you an expert in feng shui?

 Jan Cisek: My clients, I suppose.
 Malcolm Gladwell says it takes 10,000 hours to become a world-leading expert – and I’ve done more than my 10,000 – over the last 30 years or so.
 I’ve had the opportunity to fine-tune the advice I give people and see what gives the most positive results.